-3. To determine whether the required packages are installed, enter commands similar to the following:
+3. To determine whether the required packages are installed, enter the following command:

 '''

 rpm -q package_name

 '''

 If a package is not installed, or if the version is lower than the required version, then install it from your Linux distribution media or download the required package from your Linux vendor's Web site.